Neither

 But this vertigo subsides

-as you fall
+when you fall

-even deeper within,
+even deeper inside

 and come to rest